Skip to main content

 You should know

-This means if your event is due to take place between 18 December 2022 and 16 January 2023, you will need to apply for your licence by Monday 21 November 2022.
+This means if your event is due to take place between 18 December 2023 and 16 January 2024, you need to apply for your licence by Tuesday 21 November 2023.

 You need to apply for a special licence at least 20 working days before your event, not including the day we receive the application and the day of your event.

-If you submit your application less than 20 working days before your event, you need to include a reason why you have not known you needed a special licence earlier.
+If you submit your application less than 20 working days before your event, you need to include a reason why you did not know you needed a special licence earlier.

 What you need

-• Details of the type of event you’re having and days and hours you are selling alcohol.
+• Details of the type of event you are having and days and hours you are selling alcohol.

 • The number of people you expect to attend the event.